-While casual and intermittent skin contact with most of the MicroCare solvents does not represent a significant health risk, wearing gloves is certainly is a good practice, especially if skin contact is likely and prolonged.
+While casual and intermittent skin contact with most of the MicroCare cleaners does not represent a significant health risk, wearing gloves is certainly is a good practice, especially if skin contact is likely and prolonged.
 This is particularly true when cleaning stencils by hand, using the presaturated wipes.
 Gloves, splash goggles, aprons (when handling open drums) and safety shoes with steel toes are highly recommended.

 Common sense strongly recommends that prolonged or repetitive skin contact with any solvent or chemical should be avoided.
-After all, the MicroCare solvents are defluxers and degreasers.
+After all, the MicroCare cleaners are defluxers and degreasers.
 They are designed to remove oils and grease.
 This can result in the temporary drying, itching, swelling and roughening of the skin.
 This temporary irritation of sensitive skin is called temporary local dermatitis.
 Healing is rapid after the exposure ceases.
 But why work so hard?
 Wear gloves or finger cots and stop worrying about it.

 Protective Clothing Enhances Worker Safety